Code-Institute-Submissions/TheArcade/README.md

 **09 Feb:** Checked that if you win the game and you are on the section well done, if you click on how to, the link doesn't work, it appears a page with a messy HTML.
 Fixed the issue.

+**10 Feb:** I could verify that if you are fast with the mouse, you can turn three cards in a row when two cards match.
+I moved the variable 'clicks = 0;' into the setTimeout function and the issue is now solved.

 ## Deployment